-'''

-McCarthy, D. D., Petit, G. (eds.), IERS Conventions (2003),

-IERS Technical Note No. 32, BKG (2004)
+McCarthy, D. D., Petit, G. (eds.), IERS Conventions (2003), IERS Technical Note No. 32, BKG (2004)

-double iauS00b(double date1, double date2) iaus00b The CIO locator s, positioning the Celestial Intermediate Origin on the equator of the Celestial Intermediate Pole, using the IAU 2000B precession-nutation model.
-This function is part of the International Astronomical Union's SOFA (Standards Of Fundamental Astronomy) software collection.
-Status: support function.
-Given: date1, date2 double TT as a 2-part Julian Date (Note 1) Returned (function value): double the CIO locator s in radians (Note 2) Notes: 1) The TT date date1+date2 is a Julian Date, apportioned in any convenient way between the two arguments.
-For example, JD(TT) = 2450123.7 could be expressed in any of these ways, among others: date1 date2 2450123.7 0.0 (JD method) -1421.3 2451545.0 (J2000 method) 2400000.5 50123.2 (MJD method) 2450123.5 (date & time method) The JD method is the most natural and convenient to use in cases where the loss of several decimal digits of resolution is acceptable.
+double iauS06(double date1, double date2, double x, double y) 17 iauS06 The CIO locator s, positioning the Celestial Intermediate Origin on the equator of the Celestial Intermediate Pole, given the CIP's X,Y coordinates.
+Compatible with IAU 2006/2000A precession-nutation.
+This function is part of the International Astronomical Union's SOFA (Standards of Fundamental Astronomy) software collection.
+Status: canonical model.
+Given: date1,date2 double TT as a 2-part Julian Date (Note 1) double CIP coordinates (Note 3) X, V Returned (function value): double the CIO locator s in radians (Note 2) Notes: 1) The TT date date1+date2 is a Julian Date, apportioned in any convenient way between the two arguments.
+For example, JD(TT)=2450123.7 could be expressed in any of these ways, among others: date1 date2 2450123.7 0.0 (JD method) 2451545.0 -1421.3 (J2000 method) 2400000.5 50123.2 (MJD method) 2450123.5 0.2 (date & time method) The JD method is the most natural and convenient to use in cases where the loss of several decimal digits of resolution is acceptable.
 The J2000 method is best matched to the way the argument is handled internally and will deliver the optimum resolution.
 The MJD method and the date & time methods are both good compromises between resolution and convenience.
-2) The CIO locator s is the difference between the right ascensions of the same point in two systems.
-The two systems are the GCRS and the CIP, CIO, and the point is the ascending node of the CIP equator.
-The CIO locator s remains a small fraction of 1 arcsecond throughout 1900-2100. function uses the IAU 2000B truncated nutation model when iauPnm00b classical NPB matrix, IAU 2000B extract CIP X,Y from the BPN matrix iauBnp2xy iauS00 the CIO locator s, given X,Y, IAU 2000A n.b.
-The celestial ephemeris origin (CEO) was renamed "celestial intermediate origin" (CIO) by IAU 2006 Resolution 2.
+2) The CIO locator s is the difference between the right ascensions of the same point in two systems: the two systems are the GCRS and the CIP, CIO, and the point is the ascending node of the CIP equator.
+The quantity s remains below 0.1 arcsecond throughout 1900-2100.
+3) The series used to compute s is in fact for s+XY/2, where X and Y are the \boldsymbol{x} and \boldsymbol{y} components of the CIP unit vector; this series is more compact than a direct series for s would be.
+This function requires X,Y to be supplied by the caller, who is responsible for providing values that are consistent with the supplied date.
+4) The model is consistent with the "P03" precession (Capitaine et al. 2003), adopted by IAU 2006 Resolution 1, 2006, and the IAU 2000A nutation (with P03 adjustments).
+Called: iauFal03 mean anomaly of the Moon iauFalp03 mean anomaly of the Sun iauFaf03 mean argument of the latitude of the Moon iauFad03 mean elongation of the Moon from the Sun iauFaom03 mean longitude of the Moon's ascending node iauFave03 mean longitude of Venus iauFae03 mean longitude of Earth iauFapa03 general accumulated precession in longitude References: